AidenP2P/test-app-aptitudex/PAYMASTER_INTEGRATION_SPECIFICATION.md

   }

   /**
-   * Estimer le gas pour une transaction Benefits
+   * Estimate gas for a Benefits transaction
    */
   async estimateGasForBenefit(
     contractAddress: Address,